A coupled Kolmogorov-Arnold Network and Level-Set framework for evolving interfaces: Problem Statement Methodology

 The boundary and initial conditions are imposed weakly through the loss terms

 where $u_D$ and $g_N$ denote prescribed Dirichlet and Neumann boundary data, respectively, and $u_0$ and $\phi_0$ are the initial temperature and phase distributions.

-Training points are generated as follows: \begin{itemize} \item \textbf{Collocation points:} uniformly sampled throughout the spatio-temporal domain, with additional points concentrated near the interface $\Gamma(t)$ to enhance accuracy in regions with steep temperature gradients. \item \textbf{Boundary points:} used to impose boundary conditions through $\mathcal{L}_{\text{BC}}$. \item \textbf{Initial points:} used to satisfy $\mathcal{L}_{\text{IC}}$, defining the initial temperature distribution and initial interface location. \end{itemize}
+Training points are generated as follows: (i) \textbf{Collocation points:} uniformly sampled throughout the spatio-temporal domain, with additional points concentrated near the interface $\Gamma(t)$ to enhance accuracy in regions with steep temperature gradients, (ii) \textbf{Boundary points:} used to impose boundary conditions through $\mathcal{L}_{\text{BC}}$, (iii) \textbf{Initial points:} used to satisfy $\mathcal{L}_{\text{IC}}$, defining the initial temperature distribution and initial interface location.

-The training data generation method is summarized below.
+The training data generation method is summarized below in Algorithm ~\ref{alg:data_gen}.

 KANs are motivated by the Kolmogorov–Arnold representation theorem, which states that any continuous multivariate function $f: [0,1]^n \to \mathbb{R}$ can be written in the form

 where each $\varphi_{q,p} : [0,1] \to \mathbb{R}$ and $\Phi_q : \mathbb{R} \to \mathbb{R}$ are univariate continuous functions~\cite{liu_kan_2024}.